Kevwas/Memories/README.md

 # memories
-The 3rd and final App of the Academinds Ionic-React.js course
+The 3rd and final App of the Academind's Ionic-React.js course

 In this app, you can save good and/or bad memories of your life, it is fully responsive and cross-platform.
 It has access to the